Financial-Times/origami-build-tools/README.md

 * local: `Boolean` Build local HTML, CSS and JS files, in addition to demo HTML for the build service.
 Also runs a local server to help you test your demos.
 * demoConfig: `String` The path to the demo config file.
 Default: `demos/src/config.json`
 * updateorigami: `Boolean` The `demos` property of your `origami.json` file will be updated - to list the demo files that have been created.
+* runServer: `Boolean` Whether you want to run a local server or not.
+Default: `false`

 Runs: